ibm-cloud-docs/Backup/backup-portal.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 From the menu ![Menu icon](../icons/icon_hamburger.svg "Menu"), select **Infrastructure**  ![VPC icon](../icons/vpc.svg) > **Classic Infrastructure**.
 2. Click **Storage** > **Cloud Backup** to display the backup services.
-3. Click the instance name of the {{site.data.keyword.cloud_notm}} service to display the instance details.
+3. Click the instance name of the {{site.data.keyword.cloud_notm}} service to display the instance details, including your portal username and password.
-4. Click **View backup portal** to start the portal in your browser.
+4. Click **Backup portal login** to start the portal in your browser, then enter your username and password when prompted.

 ## Pages in the Portal
 {: #pagesinportal}